Wander cloudforest canopy walkways in search of a variety of birdlife.

 This morning, you head off on a birdwatching tour with a specialist guide in search of hummingbirds and a variety of other species, many endemic to the region.
 You have the afternoon free to relax or keep exploring the area under your own steam.
 We suggest getting out on one of the forest's walking trails or taking a trip to the nearby arty town of San Ramon with a local guide.

-Day 4 Arenal Volcano and the Cloudforest Reserves
+Day 3 Arenal Volcano

 Today take a private transfer to your next destination, Arenal Volcano.
 The drive takes around three hours, passing through mountain ranges, pasture land and several volcanoes before reaching your accommodation.
 After arriving, relax in your hotel's grounds or start exploring: we can help you to arrange hikes around Arenal Volcano, or a visit to the cyan blue Rio Celeste waterfalls.